How to Remove Any and Every Stain from Couch Cushions

 - Upholstery stain remover

 - Warm water

-Put on a pair of rubber gloves, and run them over the upholstery to loosen any pet hair to make it easier for it to be vacuumed up.
+Put on a pair of rubber gloves, and run them over the upholstery to loosen any pet or human hair or dust to make it easier to vacuum.

 Vacuum the Upholstery

 Using the upholstery attachment on your vacuum, move it from left to right in short, overlapping lines.
 Change over to the crevice nozzle, and vacuum between the seams and under the cushions.

 Depending on your fabric's care instructions, attack stains with water or a solvent-based cleaner.
 Let the solution sink in, then blot the stain with a microfiber cloth.
 Take care not to scrub the stain, which can push the stain farther into the upholstery or damage the fabric.